web2py/py4web/docs/chapter-12.rst

     [[=form.custom.submit ]]
     [[=form.custom.end ]]

-Custom forms are also frequently used for avoiding code redundancy; you can use a single template file for multiple form types, and programmatically change the fields contained and how to render them.

 Note: 'custom' is just a convention, it could be any name that does not clash with already defined objects.

 .. warning::